larswaechter/schlaumeier/README.md

 ![Demo](./examples/demo.gif)

-_schlaumeier_ makes use of two technologies: [optical character recognition ](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR) and [large language models](https://blogs.nvidia.com/blog/2023/01/26/what-are-large-language-models-used-for/#:~:text=A%20large%20language%20model%2C%20or,successful%20applications%20of%20transformer%20models.)
+_schlaumeier_ makes use of two technologies among other things: [optical character recognition ](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR) and [large language models](https://blogs.nvidia.com/blog/2023/01/26/what-are-large-language-models-used-for/#:~:text=A%20large%20language%20model%2C%20or,successful%20applications%20of%20transformer%20models.)
 (LLMs).
 The core idea behind it, is actually quite simple:

 1. Take a screenshot of the app using ADB